Ennius: Biography

 The public career of Ennius first really emerges in middle life, when he was serving in the army with the rank of centurion during the Second Punic War.
-While in Sardinia in the year 204 BCE, he is said to have attracted the attention of Cato the Elder and was taken by him to Rome.
+While in Sardinia in the year 204 BC, he is said to have attracted the attention of Cato the Elder and was taken by him to Rome.
 There he taught Greek and adapted Greek plays for a livelihood, and by his poetical compositions gained the friendship of some of the greatest men in Rome whose achievements he praised.
 Amongst these were Scipio Africanus and Fulvius Nobilior, whom he accompanied on his Aetolian campaign (189).
 Afterwards he made the capture of Ambracia, at which he was present, the subject of a play and of an episode in the Annales.
 It was through the influence of Nobilior's son Quintus that Ennius subsequently obtained Roman citizenship.
 But he himself lived plainly and simply in the literary quarter on the Aventine Hill with the poet Caecilius Statius, a fellow adapter of Greek plays.

 At about the age of 70 Ennius died, immediately after producing his tragedy Thyestes.
 In the last book of his epic poem, in which he seems to have given various details of his personal history, he mentioned that he was in his 67th year at the date of its composition.
 He compared himself, in contemplation of the close of the great work of his life, to a gallant horse which, after having often won the prize at the Olympic Games, obtained his rest when weary with age.
 A similar feeling of pride at the completion of a great career is expressed in the memorial lines which he composed to be placed under his bust after death: "Let no one weep for me, or celebrate my funeral with mourning; for I still live, as I pass to and fro through the mouths of men."